agilebits/onepassword-app-extension/README.md

 }
 ```

-Once we're done unwinding the multiple `NSExtensionItem`s and `NSItemProvider`s, we can find the data sent to use by 1Password within the `login` dictionary.
+Once we're done unwinding the multiple `NSExtensionItem`s and `NSItemProvider`s, we can find the data sent by 1Password within the `login` dictionary.
 This dictionary contains the keys `OPLoginUsernameKey` and `OPLoginPasswordKey` for the username and password values, respectively.

 Extract the username and password values and update your UI accordingly.